-Launchkey Mini: Hold the MODE (InControl) button to go into MIDI channel mode, press a pad at the same time to set the keyboard (in any mode) and knobs (when in drum pad mode) to the coresponding MIDI channel.
+Launchkey Mini: Hold the MODE (InControl) button to go into MIDI channel mode, press a pad at the same time to set the keyboard (in any mode) and knobs (when in drum pad mode) to the corresponding MIDI channel.

 Launchkey 25/49/61: Hold both Track buttons to go into MIDI channel mode, press a Track button to set the keyboard (in any mode), knobs, faders and buttons (when in drum pad mode) to the MIDI channel displayed on the LED readout.

-Select up to 16 instrument channels in the FL Studio Channel rack at the same time, set a MIDI channel on the Launchkey and the keyboard will control the coresponding FL instrument channel.
+Select up to 16 instrument channels in the FL Studio Channel rack at the same time, set a MIDI channel on the Launchkey and the keyboard will control the corresponding FL instrument channel.

 Each MIDI channel allows the knobs, faders and buttons to be linked to a different set of parameters in FL Studio.

-In drum pad mode the pads always send on MIDI channel 10.
+In drum pad mode, the pads always send data on MIDI channel 10.

-To link knobs, faders or buttons to parameters in FL Studio, right click the knob or fader on the interface (or select Browse parameters from the Plugin options menu on the top right of the plugin window and right click the coresponding parameter entry), select Link to controller, enable Auto detect and move the knob, fader or button you want to link it to.
+To link knobs, faders or buttons to parameters in FL Studio, right-click the knob or fader on the interface (or select Browse parameters from the Plugin options menu on the top right of the plugin window and right-click the corresponding parameter entry), select Link to controller, enable Auto detect and move the knob, fader or button you want to link it to.
 Use the Multilink option to link many parameters more easily.

 Mixer control (Launchkey 49/61):

 Turn off the first 2 'InControl' buttons for the faders and knobs and focus the FL mixer window.
 The 8 faders are auto-linked to track 1 to 8 volume and the 8 knobs are auto-linked to track 1 to 8 pan.
 Change the keyboard output MIDI channel to control the next 8 tracks' volume and pan.
 Alternatively, you can manually relink knobs and faders to other parameters instead.

-Delete the Launchkey mapping file from this folder to remove the generic links to mixer volume and pan completly:
+Delete the Launchkey mapping file from this folder to remove the generic links to mixer volume and pan completely: